 August 2014.Recordings on board of a Donau cruiser for the CD “Hello my dear” (with animation).

 The Platin tenors started with André and the Johann Strauss Orchestra in 2005, with Thomas Greuel from Germany.
 In 2015 Eric Reddet from France joined them and in 2018 Serge Bosch from Belgium.
-Gary Bennett and Bela Mavrak were there all the time from the beginning.
+Gary Bennett (from Australia) and Béla Mavrák (from Hungary) were there all the time from the beginning (2005).